tlswg/tls13-spec/draft-ietf-tls-tls13.md

 The
-server SHOULD send only the extensions necessary for the client to generate a correct ClientHello pair (currently no such extensions exist.)
+server SHOULD send only the extensions necessary for the client to generate a correct ClientHello pair (currently no such extensions exist).
 As with ServerHello, a
 HelloRetryRequest MUST NOT contain any extensions that were not first offered by the client in its ClientHello.